How to take care of your guinea pig

 Weaning 3 weeks old

 Puberty Male : 8-10 weeks / Female : 4-5 weeks

 Feed ~40g a day / 100 mls water

-Handling – hold around the chest and support the hindquarters, then reposition fingers so one or two support the collarbone, remaining ones support the chest and thumbs wrap around the shoulders.
-Bring him/her into your chest and allow to acclimatise before moving again
+Hold around the chest and support the hindquarters, then reposition fingers so one or two support the collarbone, remaining ones support the chest and thumbs wrap around the shoulders.
+Bring him/her into your chest and allow to acclimatise before moving again.

 Hair pulling and nibbling are signs of stress, along with vocalisations mentioned earlier.
 If a guinea pig ever goes off their food for more than 12 hours, something is wrong, bring to us for assessment immediately.